Spark Program | CKB Wallet Behaviour Intelligence

 • Confidence metrics

-Developers will be able to submit a CKB wallet address through an API or web dashboard and receive a behavioral classification result.
+Developers will be able to submit a CKB wallet address through an API and receive a behavioral classification result.

 The goal of this Spark Program project is to deliver a working prototype that demonstrates how behavioral analytics can enrich wallet intelligence across the CKB ecosystem.